MicrosoftDocs/appcenter-docs/docs/auth/getting-started.md

 6. Under **Web App / Web API**, toggle **Yes**.
 For:
    - **Allow implicit flow**: toggle **Yes**.
    - **Reply URL**: choose an endpoint where Azure AD B2C should return any tokens that your application requests.
 For example, you can configure it to listen locally at `https://localhost:500`.
 If you do not know the port number, you can also enter a placeholder value and change it later.
 For now, set it to `https://jwt.ms`, which displays the token contents for inspection.
-   - **App ID URI**: enter a resource identifier to identify your web API.
-We will need this App ID URI to configure scopes. `https://appcenterAuth.onmicrosoft.com/api` is an example.
+   - **App ID URI**: enter a resource identifier to identify your web API. `https://appcenterAuth.onmicrosoft.com/api` is an example.
+   > [!NOTE]
+   > Please make sure you set up your **App ID URI**.
+We will need this App ID URI to configure scopes.
 7. Under **Native client**, toggle **Yes**.
    - For **Custom Redirect URI**, enter `msal{appSecret}://auth`.
 For example, `msalf4333101-2a0e-4b30-9dca-225d6e374809://auth`, where `f4333101-2a0e-4b30-9dca-225d6e374809` is the App Center app secret of the app you'd like to connect with Auth.
 Follow the documentation on [how to find the App Center app secret](https://docs.microsoft.com/appcenter/dashboard/faq).
 8. Click **Create**.
 Excellent!
 You've registered your mobile application with Azure AD B2C.